Miladpegah/Miladpegah.github.io/README.md

 # About Mohamad raza(Milad) pegah

-Hassan Azimi is created for personal use from scratch with the help of NPM, jQuery and Tachyons.
+Mohamad raza pegah is created for personal use from scratch with the help of NPM, reactJS and Tachyons.

 # Licence